The file “setup.cfg” can

 #!/bin/bash set -e [[ ! -z $1 ]] && cd $1 virtualenv testdep # it's OK if it already exists . testdep/bin/activate pip install pipdeptree[graphviz] pip install -e .[tests] pipdeptree --graph-output svg > dep.svg . deactivate eog dep.svg & # whatever your favorite image viewing program is

-These modules are not yet ready to use in my opinion due to the deficiencies noted in each section.
+Other dependency graph modules are not yet ready to use in my opinion due to the deficiencies noted in each section.
 Hence, they are included for reference.

-Note: to make Modulegraph useful, the output must be post-processed, as almost all of the output is system stdlib modules.
+To make Modulegraph useful, the output must be post-processed, as almost all of the output is system stdlib modules.

 Modulegraph is an established, maintained tool for creating a